aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 .. opcode:: SAMPLE_C - Similar to the SAMPLE instruction but it
                performs a comparison filter.
-The operands to SAMPLE_C are identical to SAMPLE, except that tere is an additional float32 operand, reference value, which must be a register with single-component, or a scalar literal.
+The operands to SAMPLE_C are identical to SAMPLE, except that there is an additional float32 operand, reference value, which must be a register with single-component, or a scalar literal.
                SAMPLE_C makes the hardware use the current samplers